-The M.A.
-English programme is designed to provide the student exposure to areas beyond the boundaries of English literature.
-The addition of new areas of interest makes it different from the run-of-the-mill kind of traditional M.A.
-English programmes offered by most Indian universities, and is job-oriented.
+The M. A. English programme is designed to provide the student exposure to areas beyond the traditional conceptualizations of what constitutes English Literature in a regular programme.
+The addition of new areas of interest makes it different from the canon-bound M.A.
+English programmes offered by most Indian universities, and is employment-oriented.

 Course Content: A student who wishes to obtain a degree in M.A.
-English will have to get 50 credits in English Language and Literature, i.e. 10 credits from English Language Education, and 10 from Language Sciences, and 30 credits from Core courses in Literature which include Comparative Literature, English Literature, Indian and World Literatures (ONLY CORE COURSES).
+English will have to get 50 credits in English language and Literature, i.e., 10 credits from English Language Education (ELE), 10 from Language Sciences (LS) and 30 credits from Core courses in Literature which include Comparative Literature, English Literature and Indian and World Literatures (ONLY CORE COURSES).
 Please refer to the M.A.
 English Literature menu for the list of core and electives in literature.